qiang-yi/GEOG476/assignment/lec10_assignment_MapBox.md

 ### 5.3 Use the customized basemap in leaflet
 In order to show how to use a customized basemap in leaflet, please refer to the source codes of this lecture.

-Insert the following stylesheet and js APIs in the `head` of index.html.
+Insert the following stylesheet in the `head` of index.html.

 ```
 <link rel="stylesheet" href="https://unpkg.com/leaflet@1.4.0/dist/leaflet.css" />